QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 }
 ```

-Either create a specific classes, or use a companion object.
+Either create a specific class, or use a companion object.

 ```kotlin
 companion object {